cderanek/fire_recovery/README.md

 snakemake -c 1 --latency-wait 86400 --max-jobs-per-second 1 --jobs 50 --keep-going

 # TODO:
-RAP download:
-convert to int8
-compare to current EVT classes (pull 1 year that matche EVT year -> for each EVT class, show distribution of % cover for each RAP type)

-/vsicurl/http://rangeland.ntsg.umt.edu/data/rap/rap-vegetation-cover/v3/ data/baselayers/downloadlogs_metadata/RAP/rap_checksum_filenames.csv 2020 data/ROI/california.shp data/baselayers/temp/RAP/ logs/get_rap_2020.log

-TESTING:
-Landfire:
-confirm that clipped copy of data has smaller dimensions than unclipped create shp of specific test values at different corners of CA (create geojson of points to extract from website, then convert to shpfile on QGIS?)

-MTBS:
-confirm # of unique IDs per year matches # of boundaries confirm all fires have burn severity tif

-LANDFIRE DOWNLOAD:
-Fix metadata that didn't get moved
-Fix .done files not made
+later -- consider cleanup of subprocess.run, to be more robust to other operating systems

+BASELAYERS MERGE:
+TOPO: **

+CLIM: wait until after submit landfire download job

+VEG: Waiting to decide RAP or MODIS?

+HDIST: TESTING NOW
+. /u/local/Modules/default/init/modules.sh
+module load anaconda3
+conda activate RIO_GPD
+python workflow/get_baselayers/make_hdist.py \
+    "/u/project/eordway/shared/surp_cd/fire_recovery/data/baselayers/temp/US_DIST/" \
+    "data/baselayers/annual_dist_withagrdevmask.nc" \
+    "0" \
+    "1999" \
+    "2024" \
+    "data/baselayers/hdist_merged.done"

+ON PAUSE UNTIL WE TALK ABOUT MODIS: EVT <-> RAP RF MODEL:
+Sample points from old merged EVT, sample points from new RAP @ 2016, 2020, 2023 -> run basic RF model to predict (clump dwarf shurubland in with regular shurbland, drop all 5, 11, 12, 13)

 CONDA ENV:
 Automatic env creation/usage inside of snakefile

+TESTING: ** WRITE TEST CASES FOR SAMPLE POINTS NEXT for all: create tiny ROI for tiny test cases that can be viewed on qgis easily too (projection comes in nicely), to make sure metadata show up nicely print gdalinfo and review attrs make sense --> updated get_gdalinfo in geo_utils

+landfire: ** TODO NEXT
+confirm that clipped copy of data has smaller dimensions than unclipped create shp of specific test values at different corners of CA (create geojson of points to extract from website, then convert to shpfile on QGIS?) confirm that dtype, nodatavals are correct and that crs exist

+mtbs: ** TODO NEXT
+confirm # of unique IDs per year matches # of boundaries confirm all fires have burn severity tif

+rap: ON PAUSE -- MAY USE MODIS create shp of specific test values at different corners of CA, same as landfire

+gridmet:
+add gridmet rule
+create merged gridmet layer

 # To run the main Snakefile
 (1) Update the configs: